Important notice

 Run Node.js server in a screen with the following command:

-Make sure this server can be seen from the outside, in particular that door 80 and 443 are open
+Make sure this server can be seen from the outside, in particular that ports 80 and 443 are open

 Set Hosts